-Due to the impacts of Coronavirus, here is an update on all aspects of our services and activities.
+Due to the impacts of Coronavirus, many of our services have remained available but have been delivered in an adapted way, to ensure we keep people safe.
+Here is an update on all aspects of our services and activities.

-Our decisions have been taken in line with guidance from the government and Public Health, to ensure the maximum safety of the general public.
+Our decisions have been taken in line with guidance from the government and Public Health, to ensure the maximum safety of everyone.

-For details on support available outside of and to complement the work of Stockport Mind, and other key links and information, please click here.
+For details on support available from other services which complements the work of Stockport Mind – as well as other key links and information – please click here.

 Our hours are Mondays/Wednesdays 9.30am-1pm, Tuesdays/Thursdays 9.30am-4.30pm (closed for lunch 1-1.30pm), and we are closed on Fridays.